wesselvanree/shopify-theme-tailwind/README.md

 # Shopify Theme Tailwind CSS

-This repo contains a starting point for Shopify Online Store 2.0 Theme development using Tailwind CSS.
-This repo contains the default Dawn theme.
+This repo contains a starting point for Shopify Online Store 2.0 Theme development using Tailwind CSS and the default Dawn theme.

 > :bulb: NOTE: On july 29, Shopify introduced a new git-based workflow.
 To learn
 > more, visit the